PrincetonUniversity/advanced-command-line/01_tmux/README.md

  Depending on your usage, this may be fine.
 If you are working on a small screen, you may prefer to have a project per session and multiple windows to move between.
 The default mapping is good for this usage as your hands stay on the home keys.
-Personally, I have a window per project and rarely switch between them.
-As such, I have the following lines in my `~/.tmux.conf`:
+Personally, I have  the following lines in my `~/.tmux.conf` to more closely match vim:
 ```
-# Shift arrow to switch windows
+# alt H and L to switch windows
-bind -n S-Left  previous-window
+bind -n M-H  previous-window
-bind -n S-Right next-window
+bind -n M-L next-window
 ```
-This maps shift and the left and right arrow keys to cycle through the windows.
+This maps alt+shift and H or L keys to cycle through windows.

 ### EXERCISE
 Create a `~/.tmux.conf` file and add the above lines to it.
 Changes to the